Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Some alleles dominate others.

-If an allele shows its effect even when only one copy exists, it is called dominant.
+If an allele shows its effect even when only one copy is present, it is called a dominant allele.

-If an allele shows its effect only when both copies are the same, it is called recessive.
+If an allele shows its effect only when both copies are recessive, it is called a recessive allele.

-A dominant trait appears whenever the dominant allele is present.
+A dominant trait appears whenever at least one dominant allele exists.

 A recessive trait appears only when both alleles are recessive.